About Trains of Turkey.com

 At first, TrainsofTurkey.com was an opportunity to organize some notes regarding railways in Turkey and present them for review to like-minded railfans from the international community.
 This attracted some insightful comments and helped progress in building more data about TCDD.
 The choice of English was obvious for this purpose.

-The following are used and understood by all contributors to this site.
+This site can be edited by anyone.
+The following conditiond are used and understood by all contributors to this site.

 - Text must be in scope of the site (see content).